dabeeeenster/flagsmith4/readme.md

 # Flagsmith

-Flagsmith makes it easy to create and manage features flags across web, mobile, and server side applications.
+Flagsmith makes it easy to create and manage feaftures flags across web, mobile, and server side applications.
 Just wrap a section of code with a flag, and then use Flagsmith to toggle that feature on or off for different environments, users or user segments.